sky811209/Christopher-Johnson-Portfolio/EMAIL_SETUP.md

-# Email Setup Guide for Christopher Johnson's Portfolio
+# Email Setup Guide for Ahmad Failzal's Portfolio

 ## Overview
 Your portfolio now has a sophisticated contact form that can send emails directly to your Gmail account (mashmovie58@gmail.com).
 The system includes multiple fallback methods to ensure reliability.